federicodosantos/nvidia-stock-forecasting/README.md

 # 📈 Nvidia Stock Forecasting
-This project is an end-to-end **data engineering pipeline** that collects real-time Nvidia stock price data, transforms it into structured time-series format, and stores it for analysis and forecasting.
-The system is built using modern data tools including Redis Streams, Apache Spark, Airflow, Docker and PostgreSQL.
+This project is an end-to-end **data engineering pipeline** designed to collect real-time stock price data for Nvidia via WebSocket from the Finnhub API.
+The collected data is temporarily streamed into Redis-Stream and held there until the U.S. stock market closes.

+At the end of the trading day, the system performs **batch processing** using Apache Spark to aggregate and transform the raw tick data into structured hourly time-series format.
+The transformed data is stored in PostgreSQL for further analysis, visualization (with Matplotlib and Seaborn), and forecasting using an ARIMA model.
+The pipeline is orchestrated with Apache Airflow and the insights are presented via an interactive Streamlit dashboard.

 ## 🧰 Tools